Positives for Pfizer Inc. (PFE) as stock gains in recent trading

 Sponsored

-The stock witnessed a -9.07% gain in the last 1 month and extending the period to 3 months gives it a -22.85%, and is -1.09% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.29% over the week and 1.68% over the month.
+The stock witnessed a -7.43% gain in the last 1 month and extending the period to 3 months gives it a -26.40%, and is 1.80% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.29% over the week and 1.82% over the month.

 Pfizer Inc. (PFE) Analyst Forecasts